bajaj/crawler/readme.md

 ## Components

 - Start
-    - start the cralwer with the domain name.
+    - start the cralwer with the domain name and time to crawl.
-    - when the crawler finishes, print the site map.
+    - when the crawler finishes, print the list of pages.
 - PageRequestQueue
-    - It contains all the urls which are to processed by crawler.
+    - It contains all the urls which are to processed by the crawler.
     - No duplicate url is present in the queue.
 - PageExtractor
     - Given a url it fetches the page by making http request.
     - Using Jsoup (DOM parser) it extracts all the assets and links from the page.
-- SiteMapXmpParser
+- SiteMapXmlParser
     - it process sitemap.xml for the given url and returns list of url available for parsing.
 - UrlCrawlRule
     - It fetches robots.txt file for the give url and create rules for the same.
     - Each url should satisfy all the rules inorder to be processed by the crawler.
-- init
-    - extract (domain, path) from the input seed url.
-    - Build the first Page object and insert it into the Queue.
-    - start the cralwer.
-    - when the crawler finishes, print the site map.
 - Crawler
+    - at initialization get links from SiteMapXmlParser, then push this links to queue and        create instance of UrlCrawlrule fot the give domain name.
     - retrieve a url from the queue.
     - checks if the url is not already processed and urlcrawlRule allowes the url.
     - calls pageExtractor module to retrieve the page object (contains assets links and list of links)
     - add the page to the list of pages (final result)
-    - for all the links in the pages ,checks for the rules and then push to the queue.
+    - for all the links in the page,check for the rules and then push to the queue.
     - stop when the queue is empty or the crawler is finish running for the given seconds.

 ## Data Structures